-Billy Hebert Field has a capacity of 6,000 people and opened in 1953.
-Prior to its opening, the land upon which the field is built had been used for baseball since the late 19th century.
-In 1927, Oak Park Field was constructed.
+Prior to Billy Hebert Field's opening, the land which the field is built on had been used for baseball since the late 19th century.
+In 1927, Oak Park Field was constructed and in 1951, Oak Park was renamed Billy Hebert Field.
 After the field's grandstand was destroyed by fire for a second time, the modern-day grandstand was built in 1953.
+The current stadium has a capacity of holding 6,000 fans.

 In 1953, Billy Hebert Field was the original home to the Stockton Ports Minor League Baseball team.
 Notable players who have taken the field are Babe Ruth, Lou Gehrig, Gary Sheffield, and Dave Henderson.
 It reamined the Stockton Ports home field until 2005, when Banner Island Ballpark was built.